tosave04/saas-ors-vpn/README.md

 # ORS TypeScript Client

+> **Please note:**
+> This package is under development and testing.
+> No results are guaranteed; evaluate whether it fits your use case before relying on it.

 A TypeScript wrapper around the [openrouteservice API](https://openrouteservice.org/dev/#/api-docs) for Node.js projects.
 It ships with `.env` support, a rate limiter that follows the published restrictions, and pre-flight validation to catch common mistakes early.